-Building a dining room table may seem like a big project but building one is pretty straightforward.
+Building a dining room table may seem like a big project, but it is pretty straightforward.
 It's a hugely satisfying project that won't take you more than a few days to complete.
 These dining room table plans have everything you need to build one, step-by-step building instructions, diagrams, photos, tips, and even videos.

 01 of 13

 This free dining room table plan was inspired by a table that cost over $2,000, but you should be able to make this one for around $100.

 We like this plan because the cutting diagrams and illustrations are color-coded to make assembly easy if you follow along with the written instructions.

 If you decide to build this table, here are some DIY matching benches to complete the look.

 There're lots of things you can build out of pallet wood, including this dining room table.
 Due to how simple the table is, there aren't many steps to completing it.
 As you can see in this picture, the table uses hairpin legs instead of wooden legs like what most other tables from this list use.